flimflam-austin/hugo-cms-test/content/quick_reads/20180215-18-02-15-reaction-shooting/index.md

       Simply put the debate focuses on “**Quality vs Quantity**.”

-      Does America not have _enough_ gun laws?
+      Does America not have_enough_ gun laws?
 Or is this a quality issue – existing laws are flawed or are not properly enforced?

       Flip Card Here
     _key: card-1-5f1b26f2-f207-4f33-942d-1acff961740b
   - order: 1
+    useCheckmark: false
     body: >-
       # Top House Republican